 Workforce Development has the following courses approved for use with Veterans Benefits:

-Commercial Driver’s License: Our 350 clock hour Commercial Driver License (CDL) program offers Class A options that will provide you with an excellent foundation for a truck driving career.
+CDL Truck Driver Training: Our 350-hour Commercial Driver License (CDL) program offers Class A options that will provide you with an excellent foundation for a truck driving career.
 You will be tested thoroughly on the road and through written exams to ensure that you have the necessary skills and knowledge to successfully and safely operate commercial vehicles.

 The program meets the Federal Motor Carrier Safety Administration standards of specialized training in the areas of driver qualification, hours of service, driver wellness, and whistleblower protection for entry-level drivers who are subject to the requirements (49 CFR Part 380).